ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 end;
 ```

-This code uses all kinds of SQLite features to produce this text:
+The above code uses various SQLite features to generate this text:

 ```bash
 $